-If your F style machine is operated on a continuous basis, The grease fitting at the bottom of Feed Screw Drive, should be lightly lubricated daily, or less often if the machine is not used continuously.
+- If your F style machine is operated on a continuous basis, grease fittings at the top of the Spindle Unit and at the bottom of Feed Screw Drive, should be lightly lubricated daily, or less often if the machine is not used continuously.
 Lubricate with UNOBA F1 or F2 lubricant, Lubriplate #9930AAA, Mobil oil - Mobilith A.W.
-Grades 1 or 2, Chevron Durolith EP1 or EP2, or any equivalent Lithium Barium Grease.
+Grades 1 or 2, Chevron Durolith EP1 or EP2, or any equivalent Lithium Barium Grease. - Two or three drops of Union Oil 315 Turbine Oil, or Union Oil 315 Klondyke Oil, or any SAE 10 Oil (nondetergent Motor Oil) can be added weekly to the hole in the key way in the Main Spindle to insure fluidity of Main Spindle Bearing lubricant.
+Note: If all the oil is removed from the Spindle, add approximately 1 pint of the same SAE 10 oil, thru the hole in the key way.